top of page

 But more alive from the inside.

-If this page resonates, you may reach out to inquire about a consultation.
+If this page resonates, you are welcome to reach out to Nan directly to inquire about beginning.

 This practice is intentionally limited.